 Before leaving Sicily for Naples, he painted two touching nativities, one for Messina, the second for Palermo (it was stolen in 1969): both stress the simple and stark humility (from the Latin word for earth, humus) of the Savior’s birth in earthen tones of brown.
 A sadness, couple with awe, pervades the two, especially the second--despite the intrusive angel announcing God’s glory in gesture and Latin translation--Caravaggio’s late revival of the traditional conflation of birth and death, of Nativity and Pietà, in the Mary’s poignant prescience of her newborn’s fate.

-Like his earliest works, Caravaggio’s final pictures remain shrouded--lost or unidentified.
-One candidate may be the Borghese David; though usually, and convincingly, dated just after his exile from Rome, in 1606, it has alternately been relegated to his last year--a last testament, so to speak.
-Whatever its date, it was probably meant as a painted plea by the fugitive painter to Cardinal Borghese for a papal pardon, and it offers a suitably ambiguous and paradoxical work on which to conclude.
+Like his earliest paintings, Caravaggio’s final work remains shrouded.
+One compelling candidate--along with the more recently discovered Martyrdom of St Ursula and the Denial of Peter--may be the Borghese David; though dated by some scholars to just after his exile from Rome, in 1606, it has more persuasively been relegated to his last year--a last testament, so to speak.
+Whichever its date, it was most likely intended as a painted plea by the fugitive painter to Cardinal Borghese for a papal pardon, and thus it offers a fitting if paradoxical work on which to conclude.

 David stands holding in one hand the drawn sword with which he has severed the head of the defeated giant Goliath.
 Here we confront Caravaggio’s last,. and most tragic, self-portrait--held in David’s extended left hand as he gazes down at the head--with what?
 Regret?
 Pity?
 Compassion?
 A traditional prefiguration (as well as ancestor) of Christ, David--posed like a figure of Justice with sword and scales--evokes the Lord of the Last Judgment.
 How far we have come from the other Michelangelo’s David, that proud embodiment of adolescent virility and virtue.